solana-developers/solana-depin-examples/helium-lorawan-chest/README.md

 - The Helium Lorawan door sensor which sends the state of the chest to the Helium console.
 - An API which listens to the door sensor and updates the state of the anchor program.
 - The Solana Pay Transaction request api which creates a QR code which can be scanned by any mobile wallet that supports Solana Pay to loot the chest.
-- Optional: A Raspberry Pi with a LED which listens to the state of the anchor program and turns the LED on or off.
+- Optional: A Raspberry Pi with a LED which listens to the state of the anchor program and turns an LED on or off.

 ## Hardware Required